rjseymour66/rjseymour66.github.io/content/en/docs/css-deep/syntax.md

 ---
-title: "Getting started"
-linkTitle: "Getting started"
+title: "Syntax and selectors"
+# linkTitle: "CSS in Depth"
-weight: 1
+weight: 20
-description: >
+# description:
-  Getting started with CSS.
 ---

 CSS is a domain-specific, declarative programming language. _Domain-specific_ means that it is a specialized language that solves a specific problem.
 It is a _declarative language_ because it tells the browser what to do, rather than how to do it.